shubhamy/hello-world-docker/README.md

 ### RUN

-The `RUN` command takes a command as its argument and runs it to form the image.
+The `RUN` command takes a command as its argument and runs it to form the layer of image.
 Unline `CMD`, it is actually used to build the image.

 ```Docker
 RUN apt update && \